jalpp/PassDIY/README.md

 # PassDIY

-A personal password/token manager TUI for develoeprs to generate various types of hash/salted secrets and store them in cloud based Hashicorp Vault
+A personal password/token manager TUI for developers to generate various types of hash/salted secrets and store them in their cloud-based Hashicorp Vault

 ## Why PassDIY?